 The main disadvantage of the standard file upload control is that it does not offer client-side validation.
 Therefore the file needs to first be uploaded to the server and then validated by some custom implementation of such functionality.
-Here is a simple server-side validation scenario involving the ASP File Upload control:
+Here is a simple server-side validation scenario involving the ASP File Upload control://markup code

 The File API comes with the new web standard HTML5 and is supported by all modern browsers.
 Its main advantages are that it offers client-side validation and additionally supports the following features:

 Let’s explain a bit about each of the modules:

 The IFrame and Flash modules upload the selected file(s) using normal http post request.
 The IFrame uses <input type="file" /> tag for file uploads, whereas Flash uses the Flex object in order to upload files.

 It is very important to know that the Flash module allows you to validate both file type and size on the client side.
 The files are uploaded using Post HTTP request in absolutely the same manner as the normal <input type="file" />.
 Since both modules upload a file with a single request, in case of uploading a file larger than the 4MB ASP.NET default limitation, you need to modify your web.config file as shown in the first section.